-Dr. Frank Tiano joined the Framingham Public Schools in July 2015 as the Assistant Superintendent of Schools.
-In his capacity as Framingham Assistant Superintendent, Dr. Tiano collaboratively redesigned the District Improvement Plan model and process to incorporate priorities of all schools and departments; and co-developed feedback, evaluation, and support model for building principals to facilitate professional growth and reflection.
-He collaborated with Framingham State University, Massachusetts Bay Community College, Keefe Technical High School presidents and superintendent to extend existing partnerships in order to integrate educational content, pedagogy, and related opportunities that cross all educational levels.
+Dr. Frank Tiano is currently the Superintendent of Schools in Uxbridge, Massachusetts.
+Previously, Frank was with the Framingham Public Schools.
+As Framingham’s Assistant Superintendent, Tiano collaboratively redesigned the District Improvement Plan model and process to incorporate priorities of all schools and departments, and and co-developed feedback, evaluation, and support models for building principals to facilitate professional growth and reflection.
+He also collaborated with Framingham State University, Massachusetts Bay Community College, and Keefe Technical High School administrators to extend existing partnerships in order to integrate educational content, pedagogy, and related opportunities.

-Dr. Tiano led the revision of the Framingham Emergency Response Plan with district, school, police, and fire leaders including creation of Emergency Response Communication Plan to increase the well-being of students and staff.
+In addition, Tiano led the revision of the Emergency Response Plan with district, school, police, and fire leaders including creation of Emergency Response Communication Plan to increase the well-being of students and staff.

-Prior to joining the Framingham Public Schools, Dr. Tiano served as Superintendent of the Chelmsford Public Schools from 2010-2015.
-In 2014, Dr. Frank Tiano was selected by the U.S. Department of Education as one of 100 top school leaders from across America to participate in the first-ever National Connected Superintendents Summit at the White House.
-Superintendent Tiano is among exemplary school superintendents who were recognized for their leadership in helping transition their districts to digital learning.
+In 2014, Tiano was selected by the U.S. Department of Education as one of 100 top school leaders from across the nation to participate in the first-ever National Connected Superintendents Summit at the White House.
+Tiano was among exemplary school leaders who were recognized for their leadership in helping transition their districts to digital learning.

-A versatile leader, Frank Tiano served as President of the Merrimack Valley Superintendents Association and was awarded ‘Service Above Self’ by the Chelmsford Rotary.
-Dr. Tiano has been a featured speaker for the Massachusetts Association of School Superintendents on a variety of topics, such as school safety, incident management, oversight of special education programs, as well as preparing the community for educational change.
+Tiano has been a featured speaker for the Massachusetts Association of School Superintendents on a variety of topics, such as school safety, incident management, oversight of special education programs, and preparing the community for educational change.